-As a result, the City Council directed staff to create a single, city-wide transportation connections map that shows all the planned street and pathway connections, and to create the map in consultation with Kirkland’s residents, businesses, and other stakeholders.
-When complete, the city-wide transportation connections map will illustrate Kirkland’s vision for a resilient transportation network, which will improve access to firefighters and police officers, traffic flow for those driving or bicycling throughout Kirkland, and community connectivity for those on foot or with mobility assistance devices.
+As a result, the City Council directed staff to create a single, citywide transportation connections map that shows all the potential street and pathway connections, and to create the map in consultation with Kirkland’s residents, businesses, and other stakeholders.
+When complete, the citywide transportation connections map will illustrate Kirkland’s vision for an transportation network with improved access for firefighters and police officers, traffic flow for those driving or bicycling throughout Kirkland, and connections for those on foot or with mobility assistance devices.
 The final map will be included in Kirkland’s 2019 update of its Comprehensive Plan.

-During the spring and summer of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings, booths at community events, and community meetings to collect feedback on the draft citywide connections map.
+During the spring, summer, and early fall of 2019, the City will be collecting feedback through a variety of civic engagement activities, including neighborhood association meetings and community meetings to collect feedback on the draft citywide connections map.

 Sign up for the City's weekly email newsletter, This Week in Kirkland, to stay up to date on this civic conversation.

 What is the timeline for the citywide connections map?

 January 2019: City Council directs Kirkland staff to create a city-wide connections map, depicting potential pathway and roadway connections in all relevant neighborhoods.

 May 2019 to October 2019: Kirkland's staff engages with public about specific potential roadway and pathway connections.

 October 15, 2019: City Council Study Session